melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 ## Readme file

-You might want to some documentation to script.
-Simple create a README.md file in markdown format:
+You might want to add some documentation to script.
+Simply create a README.md file with documentation in markdown format:

 ```
 $ cat README.md